Gold Coins

 Which Coins are most recognizable worldwide if I wanted to barter with them?

 American Gold Eagles are among the most recognizable gold coins in the world.
 They enjoy the high prestige of the US Mint and the backing of the US Government.
-Other possible options include Canadian Gold Maple Leafs, British Gold Britannia coins and Gold Krugerrands.
+Other possible options include Canadian Gold Maple Leafs, British Gold Britannia coins, and Gold Krugerrands.
+These can be highly liquid options if you want to sell gold coins in the future.